GavinMilbank/GeorgeMilbank.github.io/content/_index.md

 </figure>

-Because of the refinery's obvious importance a cabinet paper by Megan Woods did float the idea of [a loan to save the refinery]() as has been done in Austalia, but his was rejected by cabinet.
+Because of the refinery's obvious importance a cabinet paper by Megan Woods did float the idea of [a loan to save the refinery]() as has been done in Australia, but this was rejected by cabinet.
 A motive for this economic sabotage became clear when [James Shaw]() announced his [emissions budgets](https://environment.govt.nz/what-government-is-doing/areas-of-work/climate-change/emissions-budgets-and-the-emissions-reduction-plan/) noting in a cabinet paper the [accounting trick of exporting our refinery emissions](https://environment.govt.nz/assets/publications/REDACTED-Emissions-Budgets-for-2022-2025_2026-2030-and-2031-2035-cabinet.pdf)
 (along with the GDP) while probably increasing global emissions.